-- Composite construction: The development of the various aspects of composite steel and concrete construction – connections, use of steel sheet decking, large floor areas without expansion joints (up to 80m and even more), fire resistance, user comfort and durability – has greatly contributed to the ACB® and Angelina™ beams solution in floors.
+- Composite construction: The development of the various aspects of composite steel and concrete construction (e.g. connections, use of steel sheet decking, large floor areas without expansion joints, fire resistance, user comfort, and durability) has greatly contributed to the ACB® and Angelina™ beam solutions in floors.

-- Analysis tools: To facilitate easy analysis of cellular beams, two software systems have been developed and made available to structural design firms and architects: ACB+ and ANGELINA.
+- Analysis tools: To facilitate the easy analysis of cellular beams, two software systems have been developed and made available to structural design firms and architects: ACB+ and ANGELINA.
 These tools take into account Eurocode design principles as well as results of full-scale tests and numerical simulations.
-With ACB+ and ANGELINA, users can determine optimal system weights, based on section size, opening depth, width and distance and determine the impact that varying steel grade will have on the solution.
-These systems are designed to assist engineers and architects in finding the most efficient, economical cellular beam solutions.
+With ACB+ and ANGELINA, users can determine optimal system weights based on section size, opening depth, width, and distance in order to determine the impact that varying steel grades will have on the solution.
+These systems are designed to assist engineers and architects in finding the most efficient and economical cellular beam solutions.

-- Manufacturing: Optimized manufacturing methods, including flame cutting and bending, enable cost-effective production of ACB® and Angelina™ beams, even as they are customized to meet individual project needs.
-In addition, efficiency of production leads to quick release of the sections for final fabrication.
+- Manufacturing: Optimised manufacturing methods, including flame cutting and bending, enable cost-effective production of ACB® and Angelina™ beams, even as they are customised to meet individual project needs.
+In addition, production efficiency leads to quick release of the sections for final fabrication.